troybowman/pi/README.md

-A simple Qt application.
+This a simple Qt application.
+It is used to help understand and debug the Qt framework.

-It creates a mainwindow containing a text edit and responds to key presses.

 All of the other branches do something unique and interesting.